 Audio is a very important component of video productions.
 Most of them are, after all, audio-visual experiences.
-To provide a high-impact sonorous experience synced with compelling imagery is a must in a professional and superior production.
-And audio editing is key to achieve this.
+Providing a high-impact sonorous experience synced with compelling imagery is a must in a professional and superior production.
+And audio editing is key to achieving this.

-If you want your video to sound awesome, it's not enough to just have great audio, music and sound effects.
-You need to put effort in sound editing.
+If you want your video to sound awesome, it's not enough to just have great audio, music, and sound effects.
+You need to put the effort into sound editing.

 And here you'll learn the main aspects to take care of when it comes to your video's audio track.

 First things first, before diving into the best tips for editing audio, you need to have audio to edit.

 If you have a camera with XLR input, you should have a professional-like audio recorder built into the device.
 And then it'll be a matter of choosing the right microphone for your purposes, focusing on the pickup pattern (the way the microphone captures sound in space).

 If your camera doesn't have XLR jack, the quality of the audio you can record won't be sufficient for the final cut.
 In this case, you'll need a stand-alone audio recorder.
 According to your possibilities, you can use anything from a professional portable recorder, a good enough handy audio recorder, or even an old smartphone (like an iPhone).